WWz33/rskit/README.md

 | `-l` | `--lfc` | Absolute log2 fold-change threshold used for result summaries.
 Default: `2.0`. |
 | `-F` | `--min-count` | Minimum total count for DESeq2 gene prefiltering.
 Default: `10`; use `0` to disable. |
 | `-t` | `--threads` | Number of CPUs for PyDESeq2 inference. |

-When `--salmon-dir` points at a `quant` output directory, `deseq2` reuses `gene_counts.csv` or `gene_counts.tsv` if present.
-It falls back to scanning all `quant.sf` files only when no precomputed gene counts are available.
-Metadata sample IDs and count matrix sample IDs must match exactly.

-Before PyDESeq2 runs, rskit filters out genes below `--min-count`.

-`--contrast` must use `factor,level1,level2`.
-The factor must be a coldata column, and both levels must exist in that column; rskit validates this before loading counts or running DESeq2.

 ### `rskit validate` / `rskit doctor`